jsanders108/abstract-wallet-app/README.md

 ### Using an abstract wallet account

+To use an abstract wallet account, first connect to it by entering its address and clicking on the "Get Balance" button.
+The account's current balance will be displayed under the button.

+To deposit funds, which will be necessary if it is a new account, enter the desired amount in the input box in the "Deposit Funds" section and click on the "Deposit" button.
+MetaMask will then pop up for you to approve this transaction.

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.
+To send funds, enter the desired amount and the recipient address in the appropriate input boxes in the "Send Funds" section and click on the "Send" button.
+MetaMask will then pop up for you to approve this transaction.

-## Authors
+## Author

-Metacrafter Chris
+Jason Sanders
+jsanders108@hotmail.com